ProgressingMann/Flask_RESTAPI_demo/README.md

 1) How to use flask_smorest, flask_restful and marshmallow along with flask module to create REST APIs.
 2) How to perform unit and integration testing with pytest.

-The code provides 3 endpoints:
+The code provides 3 endpoints: <br>
 **1) '/', (GET)** : a basic home page to get started with

 **2) '/skills/reverse-skill-title', (POST)** : <br>